1) How can the Visualization Program help refine my skills in animation?

 Q33) What GRE score is required to get a fellowship?

 A33) It is not simply a matter of getting a good GRE score.
-It is a competitive process.
+It is a competitive process based on overall undergraduate performance.
 The best qualified students admitted to the program are recommended by the department for fellowships.
 Fellowship winners are selected from those recommended.